hybr/oom/oom/architecture/entities/relationships/GEOGRAPHIC_DOMAIN.md

 ## Data Integrity Rules

-1. **State-City Consistency:**
-   - A city's state_id must match the address's state_id
+1. **Geographic Hierarchy Integrity:**
+   - City must belong to a valid district
+   - District must belong to a valid state
+   - State must belong to a valid country
-   - Enforced at application level
+   - Enforced at database level via foreign keys

 2. **Exclusive Ownership:**
    - Address must belong to EITHER person OR organization